telerik/xamarin-forms-docs/controls/datagrid/theming-and-styles/datagrid-columns-styling.md

 ## CellDecorationStyle

 To style the border of each cell associated with the column the **CellDecorationStyle** property is used.
-The TargetType property of the Style object is Rectangle.
-The following properties are used to define the Rectangle Style: BackgroundColor, BorderColor, BorderTickness).
+CellDecorationStyle is of type **DataGridBorderStyle** which provides the following properties: BackgroundColor, BorderColor, BorderTickness.

 Here is an example how to set those properties on a column: